 What is Acid Staining

 Acid stain works by penetrating the concrete surface and allowing a chemical reaction.
 It etches into the surface slightly and allows the metallic salts within the acid to penetrate much more easily.
 The reaction takes place between the hydrated lime or calcium hydroxide and the concrete.
-“Once the stain reacts, it becomes a permanent part of the concrete and won’t fade, chip off, or peel away” Source
+The stain then becomes a permanent part of the concrete.

 Because of this process, it allows for the acid stain to create a variety of designs and unique looks.
 It is very easy to apply, dries evenly, and adheres well to the surface.
 It creates a rich, dark color that doesn’t fade over time like many other options.